vedph/cadmus-codicology-shell/projects/myrmidon/cadmus-part-codicology-decorations/README.md

   - `cod-decoration-element-tools`
   - `cod-decoration-element-typologies`

 - some controls get completely hidden.
-Which controls are to be hidden for which element type is defined in thesaurus `cod-decoration-type-hidden`, having an entry for each element type with the same ID; its value is a space-delimited list of control identifiers.
+Which controls are to be hidden for which element type is defined in thesaurus `cod-decoration-type-hidden`, having an entry for each element type with the same ID; its value is a space-delimited list of control identifiers:
+  - `colors`
+  - `gildings`
+  - `lineHeight`
+  - `positions`
+  - `subject`
+  - `techniques`
+  - `textRelation`
+  - `tools`

 - some lists may allow for user-defined (unbound) entries.
 A list allowing this contains a special entry with ID equal to the element type ID + `.-` and an empty value.
 This may happen for:
   - gildings